LoicKonan/4883-PT-Konan/Assignments/A14/P11172/README.md

 ## Assignment 14 - Relational Operators

 ### Loic Konan

 #### Description

+> No Algorithm required.
+>
+> - Just If and else statement required for comparison and some print line.
+>
+>
 ### Files

 |   #   | File                    | Description           |